Javascript is not enabled.

 Burial benefits for veterans in these cemeteries include opening and closing the grave, perpetual care, a government headstone or marker, a burial flag and a Presidential Memorial Certificate (PMC), at no cost to the family.

-Burial benefits available for spouses and dependents buried in a national cemetery include burial with the veteran, perpetual care of the grave site and the spouse’s or dependents’ names and dates of birth and death inscribed on the veteran’s headstone, at no cost to the family.
+Burial benefits available for spouses and dependents buried in a national cemetery include burial with the veteran, perpetual care of the grave site, and the spouse’s or dependents’ names and dates of birth and death inscribed on the veteran’s headstone, at no cost to the family.
 Eligible spouses and dependents may be buried in a VA national cemetery even if the veteran is not buried there.

 7. Accrued benefits

-“Sometimes survivors aren’t aware that the veteran had a claim, so we’re going to look at that and make a determination if there’s any eligibility or potential for accrued,” says Friel.
-“If there is, we’ll process it and make that payment without the survivor having to do more.”The payment for a claim submitted by a deceased spouse, child or parent dependent may also be eligible for an accrued benefit payment.
+“Sometimes survivors aren’t aware that the veteran had a claim, so we’re going to look at that and make a determination if there’s any eligibility or potential for accrued [benefits],” says Kevin Friel, executive director of pension and fiduciary service at the VA.
+“If there is, we’ll process it and make that payment without the survivor having to do more.”

 8. Life insurance

-How to apply to VA survivor benefits
+How to apply for VA survivor benefits

 All survivors may receive filing assistance through an accredited veteran service organization (VSO), a VA regional office or by calling the VA benefits hotline at 800-827-1000.